 Below are detailed descriptions of the service areas we offer.
 Scroll through to learn more about our capabilities and as always, call us if you have any questions.

-When you pet has a dental cleaning with us, they will have a full physical exam in the morning, and then be placed under full gas anesthesia.
-This allows us to get the most extensive exam, perform radiographs (x-rays), and offers protection of their airway.
-They will be monitored constantly while one of our veterinary technicians takes radiographs.
-Each surface of each tooth will then then scaled, polished, and probed to clean and check for any potential problems.We pride ourselves on having digital dental radiographs, which is the highest standard of care today.
-Radiographs allow us to “see” beneath the gumline, where the majority of the problems and pain lie!
-If we see a problem on our exam or x-rays, we will notify you and may need to schedule a second procedure.
-This is for the safety of your pet, so they can be under anesthesia for less time at one sitting, and it allows us more planning of the surgery or care needed.
+When you pet has a dental cleaning with us, they will have a full physical exam in the morning, and then be placed under gas anesthesia.
+This allows us to get the most extensive exam, perform radiographs, and offers protection of their airway.
+Radiographs are critical as they allow us to "see" beneath the gum line, where the majority of the problems and pain lie!
+Each surface of each tooth will then be scaled (cleaned), polished, and probed to check for any potential problems.

 Why do we use general anesthesia?